manolosavi/xFonts/xFonts/Help.md

 Open the _Settings_ app and you’ll see a _Profile Downloaded_ button above the Airplane Mode switch.
 (If not, navigate to _General_ > _Profiles_ > _Downloaded Profile_ > _$(PRODUCT_NAME) Installation_.)
 After tapping the button, the first thing you’ll see is “Not Signed” highlighted in red.

 This is another instance where you need to trust the source of the profile and its contents.
 Since the profile was generated on your device, there’s no risk that it was modified in transit.
-This also means there's no way to sign a profile locally without exposing a secret: the private key would have to be in the app’s source code or resources.
+This also means there’s no way to sign a profile locally without exposing a secret: the private key would have to be in the app’s source code or resources.

 If you tap on _More Details_ you’ll be able to verify that only fonts are included in the profile.
 The integrity of those fonts can only be determined by reviewing source code or trusting the developer providing the app.
 Tap the _back button_ and then tap on _Install_ in the upper-right corner.